OpenZeppelin/openzeppelin-contracts/.changeset/khaki-keys-burn.md

 'openzeppelin-solidity': minor
 ---

-`ERC-7786`: Add interfaces for the ERC-7786 gateways and receiver, and a receiver base contract.
+`draft-IERC7786` and `draft-ERC7786Receiver`: Add interfaces for the ERC-7786 gateways and receiver, and a receiver base contract.